-Have you used tracking solutions for your eCommerce business?
+Have you ever used tracking solutions for your eCommerce business?
 What eCommerce metrics should you care about?
-In this article, we will give you a clear idea about the KPI metrics that you must track for your website.
+In this article, we will talk about the KPI metrics that you should track for your website.

 Successful online stores track every interaction on their sites.
-This is not necessary.
-You should consider measuring these eight fundamental objects of your business.
-Analyzing results from these metrics will help you understand which campaign works well.
+Although this is not necessary; you should consider measuring these eight fundamental metrics to help you understand which campaign works better.

-Total Impressions is the number of times your website was showed as a result on Google’s search result.
-The impressions are important for your business to understand the big picture.
-How often potential visitors search for relevant info on the web?
-If your website doesn’t reach enough traffic, you should think of revising your titles and descriptions that are shown in Google.
+Total Impressions are the number of times your website was as a result of a Google’s search.
+These impressions are important to understand the bigger picture.
+If your website doesn’t reach enough people, you should probably revise your titles and the descriptions that are shown in Google.

-Clicks are the total number of clicks from Google search results pages (SERPs) to your website.
-We advise you to compare this metric with Sessions and Unique page views on Google Analytics.
+Clicks are the total number of hits from Google search results pages (SERPs) to your website.
+You should compare this metric with Sessions and Unique page views on Google Analytics.

-To track these metrics, you need to sign in at Google Search Console, add your website and verify it.
-After few days, just check the tool again for the new data.
+To track these metrics, you need to sign in on Google Search Console, add your website and verify it.
+After a few days, just check the tool again for the new data.

 Also with this tool, you can watch two more metrics – Average CTR and Average Position.